 In doing the work under this permit, Grantee and its contractors, or anyone performing work on behalf of the Grantee, have the primary responsibility for providing for the protection and safety of the traveling public.
 Acts by the District, in failing to detect or remedy any defect created by Grantee or its contractors or representatives, or in failing to detect or remedy any failure by Grantee or its contractors or representatives to adequately provide for the safety of the traveling public, shall not relieve the Grantee and its representatives of this primary responsibility.
-Grantee agrees to indemnify the District with regard to any claims arising out of any alleged failure of the District to detect or remedy either defects created by Grantee or its contractors or representatives or failures by Grantee or its contractors or representatives to adequately provide for the safety of the traveling public.
+Grantee agrees to indemnify the District with regard to any claims arising out of any alleged failure of the District to detect or remedy either defects created by Grantee or its contractors or representatives or failures by Grantee or its contractors or representatives or failures by Grantee or its contractors or representatives or failures by Grantee or its contractors or representatives or failures by Grantee or its contractors or representatives or failures by Grantee or its contractors or representatives to adequately provide for the safety of the traveling public.
 Supervision of the project, including instructions as to proper traffic control devices, by the District, does not change this primary responsibility and duty to indemnify.
 Grantee is not obligated, however, to indemnify the District with regard to damages resulting solely from independent acts of negligence by the District, if such acts are independent of conduct by the District in supervising and inspecting the work.